Perrion Winfrey: Cleveland Browns

 Winfrey was selected by the Cleveland Browns with the 108th overall pick in the fourth round of the 2022 NFL draft.
 Winfrey appeared in 13 games as a rookie.
 He had .5 sacks, 22 total tackles, and two passes defensed.

 On July 19, 2023, Winfrey was waived by the Browns after being investigated for threatening and pulling a gun on a woman in Cleveland.

 New York Jets

 On November 7, 2023, Winfrey was signed to the practice squad of the New York Jets.
+He only played in the Week 13 game against the Atlanta Falcons, where he made 3 tackles.
 He was not signed to a reserve/future contract after the season and thus became a free agent upon the expiration of his practice squad contract.

-Birmingham Stallions
+Birmingham Stallions (first stint)

 On October 3, 2024, Winfrey was signed by the Birmingham Stallions of the United Football League (UFL).
 He was named to the All-UFL Team in 2025.

 Dallas Cowboys

 Winfrey signed with the Dallas Cowboys on June 18, 2025.
-Winfrey was the only UFL player from the 2025 UFL season to make an opening day 53-man roster the same year.
+He was the only UFL player from the 2025 UFL season to make an opening day 53-man roster the same year.
+He was placed on injured reserve on September 8, due to a back injury.
+The defensive tackle position experienced changes during the season with the additions of Kenny Clark and Quinnen Williams, who were integrated into a group that already had Osa Odighizuwa, Solomon Thomas and rookie Jay Toia.
+There weren’t many defensive snaps left for Winfrey when he was activated from injured reserve on November 18, ahead of the team's Week 12 matchup against the Philadelphia Eagles.
+He was declared inactive in 7 games and only played in the Week 16 contest against the Los Angeles Chargers, where he made 2 tackles.

+In 2026, the Cowboys hired defensive coordinator Christian Parker.
+Winfrey was released by the Cowboys on March 5, 2026.

+Birmingham Stallions (second stint)

+On April 2, 2026, Winfrey re-signed with the Birmingham Stallions of the United Football League (UFL).
+He was released on April 19, per his request.

+Columbus Aviators

+On April 21, 2026, Winfrey was claimed by the Columbus Aviators of the United Football League (UFL).
+He was released by the Aviators on May 14.